u1ui/parallax-bg.el/README.md

 </div>
 ```

-The stylesheet and the class "parax-bg-vp" on the parent element (the viewport) are optional, but are highly recommended to add the styles before the script is loaded or when Javascript is disabled or the browser is not supported (IE11).
+The stylesheet and the attribute "parax-bg-stage" on the parent element are optional, but are highly recommended to add the styles before the script is loaded or when Javascript is disabled or the browser is not supported (IE11).